HCH1/blog/blog Lombok Gili 1.md

 - 導遊
 ```
 ## This boat trip leads you to the by tourism still undiscovered east of our island.
-There you will find four secret gilis of Lombok. ```Gili Kondo, Gili Lampu, Gili Bidara and Gili Kapal``` are still a hidden and uninhabited paradise where you find snorkel spots with wonderful corals, a mangrove forest and white sand beaches.
+There you will find four secret gilis of Lombok.
+Gili Kondo, Gili Lampu, Gili Bidara and
+Gili Kapal are still a hidden and uninhabited paradise where you find snorkel spots with
+wonderful corals, a mangrove forest and white sand beaches.
 One of the highlights of this trip is Gili Kapal.
 It fascinates as a sandbank within the clear water of the ocean between Lombok and Sumbawa.

 ## Tour itinerary:
 After the breakfast in your guesthouse we will bring you by car to the east of Lombok.
 From there our guide takes you by boat to the four Gili islands.
-He will show you the best snorkeling spots as well as the best beaches for swimming and relaxing on Gili Bidara and Gili Kondo.
-You will spend time at Gili Kapal with its dreamlike white sand and drive through Gili Lampu the mangrove island.
+He will show you the best snorkeling spots as well as the best beaches for swimming and
+relaxing on Gili Bidara and Gili Kondo.
+You will spend time at Gili Kapal with its dreamlike white sand and drive through
+Gili Lampu the mangrove island.

-You can visit the secret islands of East Lombok as a day trip from Senaru and get back there in the evening.
-We will provide drinking water and serve your lunch as well as snacks during your day trip.
+You can visit the secret islands of East Lombok as a day trip from Senaru and
+get back there in the evening.
+We will provide drinking water and serve your lunch
+as well as snacks during your day trip.

 A special experience and more time on the beautiful islands offers our 2 days 1 night camping package.
 Stay overnight on Gili Kondo and enjoy the sunset at thebeach.
-We provide the camping equipment and of course care for your wellness with freshly cooked lunch and dinner as well as breakfast the next morning.
-Snacks and drinking water are included in the package.You will be back in Senaru in the afternoon of the second day.
+We provide the camping equipment
+and of course care for your wellness with freshly cooked lunch and
+dinner as well as breakfast the next morning.
+Snacks and drinking water are included in the package.
+You will be back in Senaru in the afternoon of the second day.

 ## 2 day 1 night trip:
 - transport from Senaru, Senggigi or Bangsal to the islands and back (car and boat)